Learn more about the linguistic background and why there is so much confusion between “Yakisugi” and “Shou Sugi Ban” in North America and Europe.

 People have been heat treating wood since prehistoric times, whether hardening spear tips, digging sticks, or throwing sticks, or burning boat hulls and exterior siding.
 We’ve found evidence going back 400,000 years in the archeological record.
 There are many local versions of heat-treated wood throughout the world.
 I have heard that there is burned siding in China, Korea, Eastern Europe, and Portugal, not to mention thermally modified wood by the Finnish process that is becoming popular worldwide in exterior applications.
 There is also high-heat carbonized wood from China, whiskey barrels from the European islands, wine barrels from France, and fence posts burned to slow down rot in many locations around the world.

 So what does it matter whether it is called “yakisugi” or “shou sugi ban”?

-Heat treating wood is a standard universal human technology, not a pseudo-Japanese surface burning treatment applied whimsically.
-The Japanese heat treated wood is called “yakisugi” and it is thin plank porous cypress used in wall, fence, and ceiling applications only.
+Heat treating wood is a standard universal human technology.
+The Japanese heat treatment used on siding is called “yakisugi” and is specifically thin plank porous cypress used in wall, fence, and ceiling applications.
 We would like for Japanese wood burning technology to be understood better in the West since it has so much value in modern construction, and not misunderstood or mis-applied precipitating a negative reputation in our market niche.
 We want yakisugi to be appreciated for it’s improved longevity and fire resistance in the western market, as a healthy, sustainable, and beautiful building material option.
-We would like to see only good quality yakisugi on the market, whether made by us, another mill, or on the jobsite.
-This starts by calling it by its correct name, “yakisugi”, to avoid confusion with other heat treatment technologies or artistic wood burning applications popular today.
+We would like to see only good quality yakisugi on the market, whether made on the jobsite, another mill, or by us.